candytale55/learn-ui-scenic-forests/docs/adr.md

 - **Cons:**
     - **JS Dependency:** If JS fails to load, the year will be blank.
 (Mitigation: We could hardcode 2025 in the HTML as a fallback).

+---

+---

+## ADR 008: Motion Design with GSAP
+**Date:** 2025-12-29
+**Status:** Accepted

+### Context
+To elevate the UI from a basic tutorial to a professional portfolio piece, we need high-fidelity entrance animations that reflect the "scenic" and "premium" nature of the brand.

+### Decision
+We will use **GSAP (GreenSock Animation Platform)** for all UI motion.
+We will move animation logic into a dedicated module or a specific section of `main.js`.

+### Consequences
+- **Pros:** Precise control over timing, superior performance across browsers, and easy implementation of "staggered" card entrances.
+- **Cons:** Adds a small external dependency (~25kb).
+(Accepted for the visual value provided).